thisHermit/nlp_project/README.md

 ![accuracies](images/ptd-experiments/exp2.txt-metrics.csv_accuracies_vs_epoch.png) ![mccs](images/ptd-experiments/exp2.txt-metrics.csv_matthews_coefficients_vs_epoch.png)

 - Discuss the results.
 Why did improvement _A_ perform better/worse compared to other improvements?
 Did the outcome match your expectations?
 Can you recognize any trends or patterns?
-  - It was later noticed that there was no ReLU layer added between the linear layers at the end and therefore the 2 linear layers effectively collapsed to one.
+  - It was later noticed that there was no ReLU layer added between the linear layers at the end and therefore the 2 linear layers effectively collapsed to one, and therefore not significantly different from the baseline.
 Therefore the results of this experiment are not mentioned in the table below.

 </details>

 <details>
-<summary><h4>Experiment 2</h4></summary>
+<summary><h4>Experiment 2: VAE</h4></summary>

 - What experiments are you executing?
 Don't forget to tell how you are evaluating things.
   - I use the decoder part of a VAE with skip connections to emulate a mixed effects model.